Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Honest Alohilani Resort Waikiki Beach Review

 We spent a week at the Alohilani Resort this past June.
-We traveled with 12 people including our family with little kids, my teenage niece and nephews, and my in-laws and their friends.
+We traveled with 12 people, including our family with little kids, my teenage niece and nephews, and my in-laws and their friends.
 It was a true multi-gen trip.

-I didn’t realize it was a popular spot for graduation trips and I was surprised at how many teens I saw throughout the hotel.
+I didn’t realize it was a popular spot for graduation trips, and I was surprised at how many teens I saw throughout the hotel.

-I wanted to point that because I’m not sure if the Alohilani Resort always has such a party vibe or if it just seemed that way because of all the teens.
+I wanted to point that out because I’m not sure if the Alohilani Resort always has such a party vibe or if it just seemed that way because of all the teens.

-Also, since we were there in June 2020, we had limited maid service during our stay and some other amenities weren’t available.
+Also, since we were there in June 2020, we had limited maid service during our stay, and some other amenities weren’t available.

 Ok, let’s dive in!